 Infectious bite (STR 1+1): Causes Plagued on 1d!.

-The notation in front of the action means that this action is an attack, and it works almost exactly the same as a weapon notation, the only difference is that the attribute listed is the attribute required to defend instead the attribute required to attack.
-If our Freshly Risen Corpse enemy tries to bite an adventurer this would require a strength test from the adventurer to avoid the attack.
+The notation in front of the action means that this action is an attack, and it works almost exactly the same as weapon notation.
+The only difference is that the attribute listed is the attribute required to defend instead the attribute required to attack.
+If our Freshly Risen Corpse enemy tries to bite an adventurer, this would require a strength test from the adventurer to avoid the attack.
 The enemies cause critical damage when the player character gets a critical failure on their defense.
-Enemy attacks usually have a special effect described too.
-Player's may always choose to no roll any dice to avoid fatigue, but that will cause the enemy to automatically hit.
+Enemy attacks usually have a special effect described, too.
+Players may always choose to not roll any dice to avoid fatigue; this will cause the enemy to automatically hit.

 Some enemy actions will cause a disadvantage to the attribute test related to them.

 Eat (-STR 3+3): Can only be used on a grabbed character.

 That minus symbol before the attribute means that the player's strength test will have disadvantage applied, allowing the GM to reroll one chosen die from that roll.